 I was truly pleased when after a week with pneumonia, I returned to the room I had to abandon painting, to find that the brush I had stored in the Paint Brush Cover was still wet and the paint was ready to use!
 I was one happy DIYer!

-When I reported back to Sal how much I liked the brush cover, he offered to let me give some to my readers (scroll to the bottom of the post to learn how you could win some.)
+When I reported back to Sal how much I liked the brush cover, he offered to let me give some to my readers (Sorry the giveaway has ended.)

 On my wishlist: